sframe-wg/sframe/draft-ietf-sframe-enc.md

 For compactness, we do not send the whole epoch number.
 Instead, we send only its low-order `E` bits, where `E` is a value set by the application.  `E` effectively defines a reordering window, since no more than 2<sup>`E`</sup>
 epochs can be active at a given time.
-To handle roll-over of the epoch counter, receivers MUST remove an old epoch when a new epoch with the same low-order E bits is introduced.
+To handle rollover of the epoch counter, receivers MUST remove an old epoch when a new epoch with the same low-order E bits is introduced.